BestTimesToVisit.com Logo

 transport

-Forget taxis for short hops; rent a scooter!
-It's the cheapest and most flexible way to explore.
-Just be sure to wear a helmet (it's the law and crucial for safety) and always carry your international driving permit.
-Apps like 'Grab' are great for longer distances or if you're not comfortable on two wheels.
+Forget taxis and rent a scooter!
+It's the cheapest and most flexible way to explore Koh Samui's hidden beaches and waterfalls.
+Just be sure to wear your helmet, always carry your international driving permit, and watch out for the occasional stray dog or speeding local.

 food